observablehq/plot/README.md

 * **y** - the vertical position; bound to the *y* scale
 * **r** - the radius (area); bound to the *radius* scale

-If the **x** channel is not specified, the dot will be horizontally centered in the plot (or facet).
-Likewise if the **y** channel is not specified, the dot will vertically centered in the plot (or facet).
+If the **x** channel is not specified, dots will be horizontally centered in the plot (or facet).
+Likewise if the **y** channel is not specified, dots will vertically centered in the plot (or facet).
 (Typically either *x*, *y*, or both are specified.)

-The **r** option can be specified as either a channel or constant.
+The **r** option defaults to 3 (three pixels) and can be specified as either a channel or constant.
 When the radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.

-**stroke** defaults to none, and **fill** defaults to currentColor if stroke is none, and to none otherwise.
+Dots with a nonpositive radius are not drawn.
+The **stroke** defaults to none.
+The **fill** defaults to currentColor if stroke is none, and to none otherwise.
+The **strokeWidth** defaults to 1.5.

-TODO Dots with a nonpositive radius are not drawn.
+Dots are drawn in input order, with the last data drawn on top.
+If sorting is needed, say to mitigate overplotting by drawing the smallest dots on top, consider a [sort and reverse transform](#transforms).

 #### Plot.dot(*data*, *options*)